-So here we are approaching 20 years online and we've finally transitioned the entire site to be mobile-friendly.
-With over 25,000 pages on this site, we're constantly ensuring that all of our internal and external links remain up-to-date as it is frustrating to get that 'Page Not Found' error when you're exploring a site.
+So here we are passing over 23 years online and we've even transitioned the entire site to be mobile-friendly.
+With over 43,000 pages on this site, we're constantly ensuring that all of our internal and external links remain up-to-date as it is frustrating to get that 'Page Not Found' error when you're exploring a site.
 Our thanks to all of our readers who report broken links and other bugs to help us keep this site a great modeling resource for all.
-We're also continuing to expand our paint matching and color profile references as we obtain more information to help you with current and future projects.
-We're also proud of the partnership we have with ScaleModels.ru which provides you with access to extensive photo libraries of Russian and former Soviet subjects while we provide Russian modelers on their site similar access to our extensive photo walk arounds and galleries of western subjects.
+We're also continuing to revise our paint matching and color profile references as we obtain more information to help you with current and future projects.
+In addition, we're proud of the partnership we have with ScaleModels.ru which provides you with access to extensive photo libraries of Russian and former Soviet subjects while we provide Russian modelers on their site similar access to our extensive photo walk arounds and galleries of western subjects.

 I do appreciate your comments when a link is either broken or misdirected, usually because of a caffeine deficiency on the part of the publisher (me).
 Thank you for your visiting with us at the various local, regional, and national IPMS and Wonderfest modeling events.
 And above all, thank you all for your support, you are the reason why Cybermodeler Online continues to grow and remains a fun part of our time as well as yours.